 In conclusion, rule-based factor investing and traditional discretionary investing in mutual funds each have their merits and drawbacks.
 Investors should carefully consider their unique attributes, including the decision-making processes, costs, and potential for risk and return, before deciding which investment style best suits their portfolio.

-Passive Traditional Active Rule-Based
+Traditional Active

 Investment